Syarmine/R-Learning-Path/README.md

 # R-Learning-Path-from-Dataquest
-Documenting my R Learning Journey
+Documenting my R Learning Journey from Dataquest

 ## Working with Data Sources using SQL (SQLite)